 Need some good resources to help dispel or navigate through some of that online (mis)information on GMOs?
 Check out this outstanding list of resources compiled by Diva Eytcheson. :O)

-Some of my favourite *go-to* blogs, online sources and experts:
+Some of my favourite *go-to* blogs, online sources and experts (in alphabetical order):

 - Academics Review - Testing popular claims against peer reviewed science

 - Applied Mythology What if much that you think you know about agriculture, farming and food isn’t actually true?
 What if there are “myths” that have been intentionally and mostly unintentionally spread about these issues?
 What if the truth about these issues matters for the future of humanity?
 That is what this blog is about.

 - Becca Harrison – Cornell University student and great writer/journalist hosts a blog where she tackles a number of issues around GMOs while reporting on happenings and outcomes of Prof. Herring’s Cornell course: : The GMO Debate and Society (Part I); Global Rifts over Biotechnology (Part II); What is a GMO?
 (Part III)

 - Biofortified – stronger plants, stronger science, stronger communication Providing factual information and fostering discussion about agriculture, especially plant genetics and genetic engineering.